bluesillybeard/ZRender/readme.md

 Currently, it is extremely simple - a draw component is simply these things:
 - Handle to a 3D mesh
-- Handle to a 2D texture
+- Handle to a shader pipeline
-- handle to a shader pipeline
+- Uniform variables
-- A 4x4 transform matrix
+-
 ## Accepted mesh formats
 - None.
 Right now, a mesh is created by calling a function with the raw mesh data.
 Loading meshes from a file will be supported later